louisepaul75/py-erp/docs/features/product_image_sync.md

 - Check the sync logs after each run to verify the results
 - Schedule regular synchronization to keep images up to date
 - Consider using smaller page sizes (10-20) for more frequent updates
-- Use larger page sizes (100-200) for initial synchronization or full refreshes
+- Use larger page sizes (100-500) for initial synchronization or full refreshes
+- Monitor database performance during large sync operations
+- Review error logs for any issues with individual image processing